-GAWA Council oversees the operation of the Association through an Executive and a Management Council.
+The GAWA Management Council oversees the operation of the Association through an Executive and a Management Council.
 The Council's sub-committees can be accessed via the [ Article 7LE765XOUMTJNJIU23Z1PO2E4RW968 not found.].

 GAWA organises and provides a variety of activities including:

 GAWA Bulletin - GAWA publishes a regular Bulletin (newsletter) for members available in both electronic and print formats.
 The publication provides an important vehicle for informing geography teachers and members of GAWA about activities, curriculum developments and a range of geographical education information.
 A new format for our Bulletin will be introduced in 2016 as GAWA increasingly moves to using electronic and social media platforms.

-Geography WACE Revision Sessions - half-day enrichment and revision sessions for prospective Geography Tertiary Entrance Examination candidates.
-A number of local experts provide input on a range of topics.
+Geography Year 12 ATAR Revision Sessions - half-day enrichment and revision sessions for prospective Geography ATAR Year 12 Examination candidates.
+A number of local experts provide input on a range of course topics.

-Australian Geography Competition - this national competition, which in 2012, attracted over 8,000 WA entrants from over 90 schools and over 90,000 entries nationwide, is a joint initiative of the Australian Geography Teachers’ Association and the Royal Geographical Society of Queensland.
+Australian Geography Competition - this national competition, which in 2015, attracted approximately 12,500 WA entrants from over 90 schools and over 90,000 entries nationwide, is a joint initiative of the Australian Geography Teachers’ Association and the Royal Geographical Society of Queensland.

-2013 GAWA Fieldwork Competition - a geography skills-based competition for both lower and upper secondary Geography and Society and Environment students in WA with cash prizes for winners in each section.
+[ Article EIKQE8UCTQ4QIRDLEF0PZFUVW8IFC3 not found.] - a geography skills-based competition for primary, lower secondary and upper secondary Geography and HaSS students in WA with cash prizes for winners in each section.

 Other GAWA Resources - GAWA is continually involved, in various ways, in the development and distribution of new teaching and learning resources.
-These new resources will cater for both lower and upper secondary students of Geography and Society & Environment courses.
+These new resources will cater for both primary and secondary students of Geography and HaSS courses.

 GAWA Office hours are 9.00am to 4.00pm Monday to Thursday.
-GAWA maintains an office at the Crossways Centre in Subiaco that is open to the public and handles numerous public inquiries concerning upper secondary geography syllabuses, student resources and general geographical information.
+GAWA maintains an office at the Crossways Shopping Centre in Subiaco that is open to the public and handles numerous public inquiries concerning geography syllabuses, teaching, student resources and general geographical information.
 GAWA welcomes and encourages its members to access the Office for assistance.